gobitfly/beaconchain/docs/v2beta/metric-validator-efficiency.md

 ***

 ## Benchmark values
-Target a validator efficiency (Beacon score) of at least 99% on Ethereum mainnet.
+Target a validator efficiency (Beaconscore) of at least 99% on Ethereum mainnet.
 Performance above 99.5% is considered exceptional.
 Scores below 98% generally indicate an underlying issue and warrant further investigation.